DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 The following controls limit the maximum size for uploaded files by default:

 - The **ASPxHtmlEditor** defines a 31,457,280 byte limit for uploaded file size.
 - The **ASPxSpreadsheet** and **ASPxRichEdit** do not set a maximum size for an uploaded file, however there is a 31,457,280 byte limit for images to be inserted into a document.
-Note that both controls must be specifically enabled to allow for the uploading of files.
+Note that both controls must be explicitly configured to accept file uploads.

 The File Manager control automatically allows files to be uploaded, and does not impose any limitations on the file size and extension.
 You can disable file uploading with this code: